 For High Fashion:

-Head straight over to Dover Street Market, the store has everything from high-end designers to limited edition pieces.
+Head straight over to Dover Street Market, the store has a load of high-end designers to choose from.
+It really is one of the best places to shop in London for limited edition pieces.

 For Vintage Lovers: